Benefits of a Columbia Auto Accident Attorney

 - Other out-of-pocket expenses

-Non-economic damages: These are subjective losses resulting from your accident that are not easily quantified.
+Non-economic damages: These are subjective losses resulting from your South Carolina accident but are no less important.

 - Pain and suffering